-The provisions of this title shall apply only to the taxable year 1932 and succeeding taxable years.
-Income, war-profits, and excessprofits taxes for taxable years preceding the taxable year 1932 shall not be affected by the provisions of this title, but shall remain subject to the applicable provisions of prior revenue Acts, except as such provisions are modified by Title IX of this Act or by legislation enacted subsequent to this Act.
+The provisions of this title shall apply only to taxable years beginning after December 31, 1933.
+Income, war-profits, and excessprofits taxes for taxable years beginning prior to January 1, 1934, shall not be affected by the provisions of this title, but shall remain subject to the applicable provisions of prior revenue Acts, except as such provisions are modified by Title III of this Act or by legislation enacted subsequent to this Act.